kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

   - "/blog/release-notes-19"
 ---

 Bonjour à tous!
 Welcome to Paris where we land surrounded by breathtaking architecture and renowned galleries.
 Slightly intimidated by the beauty of the cultural capital of Europe, we stopped to proudly exhibit Kyma 1.9 with its new features.
-This release we focused on Compass functionalities, monitoring updates, and new request headers and query parameters in the Application Connector.
+In this release we focused on Compass functionalities, monitoring updates, and new request headers and query parameters in the Application Connector.
 We also worked on creating Rafter - a standalone project for managing assets through custom resources - and integrated it in Kyma.
 Read the full release notes for the complete list of improvements offered by the 1.9 release.
 Voilà!

 <!-- overview -->